Apocryphon of John: Summary of the text and its cosmology

-Seeing the luminosity, intelligence and general superiority of the now animate Adam, Yaltabaoth and the Archons regret their creation and do their best to imprison or dispose of him.
+Seeing the luminosity, intelligence and general superiority of the now animate Adam, Yaldabaoth and the Archons regret their creation and do their best to imprison or dispose of him.
 Failing to do so, they then attempt to neutralize him by placing him in the Garden of Eden.
 In this narrative, the Garden of Eden is a false paradise where the fruit of the trees is sin, lust, ignorance, confinement and death.
 While they give Adam access to the Tree of Life, they conceal the Tree of Knowledge of Good and Evil.
-According to this narrative, the Tree of Knowledge actually represents the penetration of the positive forces of the higher world and the Epinoia into Yaltabaoth's realm.
+According to this narrative, the Tree of Knowledge actually represents the penetration of the positive forces of the higher world and the Epinoia into Yaldabaoth's realm.

 At this point in the narrative, Christ reveals to John that it was he who caused Adam to consume the fruit of the Tree of Knowledge.
-Additionally, it is revealed that Eve is a helper sent by agents of the higher order to help liberate the light imprisoned in Yaltabaoth's creation and in Adam.
-She is created when Yaltabaoth attempts to draw the light out of Adam.
+Additionally, it is revealed that Eve is a helper sent by agents of the higher order to help liberate the light imprisoned in Yaldabaoth's creation and in Adam.
+She is created when Yaldabaoth attempts to draw the light out of Adam.
 This results in the creation of the female body.
-When Adam perceives her, he sees a reflection of his own essence and is freed from the bewitching power of Yaltabaoth.
+When Adam perceives her, he sees a reflection of his own essence and is freed from the bewitching power of Yaldabaoth.

-The narrative then details Yaltabaoth's attempts to regain control over the essence of Light.
+The narrative then details Yaldabaoth's attempts to regain control over the essence of Light.
 His primary scheme is to initiate the activity of human reproduction, by which he hopes to create new human bodies inhabited by a counterfeit spirit.
-This counterfeit spirit allows Yaltabaoth and his agents to deceive the human race, keeping them in ignorance of their true nature, and is the primary means by which Yaltabaoth keeps humanity in subjugation.
+This counterfeit spirit allows Yaldabaoth and his agents to deceive the human race, keeping them in ignorance of their true nature, and is the primary means by which Yaldabaoth keeps humanity in subjugation.
 It is the source of all earthly evil and confusion, and causes people to die "not having found truth and without knowing the God of truth".